/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 Moving a Library

-If you need to move the library to a new location, you must move the whole working directory with contents.
+If you need to move the library to a new location, you must move the whole working directory with its contents.
 As long as you do not change the folder structure inside the working directory, HALion will be able to load your library, even after moving it.

-Achieving Relative Paths in Script
+Achieving Relative Paths in Scripts

 Functions like loadPreset require a file path as argument.
 The function debug.getinfo from the Lua debug library returns the file path of the running script.
 You can use this information to create a relative file path for your script.
-The folders in the if branch of the following script example must match the working directory on your hard disk.
+The folders in the 'if' branch of the following script example must match the working directory on your hard disk.
 How to create a working directory is described in Using Relative Paths.
-The folders in the else branch must match the folders that you specified in the Library Creator.
+The folders in the 'else' branch must match the folders that you specified in the Library Creator.
 If the folder on the hard disk cannot be found, the file path of the VST sound will be used instead.
 Note that the VST sound must be mounted for this to work.

 Example